dustinpfister/blog_posts/_posts/linux-bashrc-aliases.md

 ## 1 - First off the ~/.bashrc file

-First off in the home folder of the current user there should be a hidden .bashrc file, if not one should be written however at least some care should be taken when doing so. having such a file will override any system wide files for what is going on so they should be looked at as a way to know how to get started with such a file at a user level.
+First off in the home folder of the current user there should be a hidden .bashrc file, if not one should be written however at least some care should be taken when doing so.
+Having such a file will override any system wide files for what is going on so they should be looked at as a way to know how to get started with such a file at a user level.

 In any case if the file is there it would be a good idea to start out by taking a look at it.
+So there is starting out by using the [Linux cd](/2021/02/10/linux-cd/) command to change the current working directory to the home folder, and using [Linux cat](/2020/11/11/linux-cat/) to print the contents of the file to the standard output of a terminal.

 ```
 $ cd ~